vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ## Symbols

-A symbol is a ChrysaLisp object that is a sequence of characters, similar to string objects, but the difference is that a symbol has been 'interned'.
+A symbol is a ChrysaLisp object that's a sequence of characters, similar to string objects, but the difference is that a symbol has been 'interned'.
 What this means is that during the `(read)` part of the REPL, when symbols are read, a test is made to see if this symbol already exists.
 If it does then the symbol